E. C. John: Doctoral research

-Contribution
+Contributions

 Teaching

-After E. C. John completed his studies in Cambridge University in 1959, he began teaching the Old Testament in Bangalore for generations of students both at the graduate, postgraduate and doctoral levels.
-In 1983 E. C. John took charge as Principal of the United Theological College, Bengaluru from his predecessor Joshua Russell Chandran and continued as Principal until 1993 when he relinquished charge and handed over the baton to Gnana Robinson.
+After John completed his studies in Cambridge University in 1959, he began teaching the Old Testament in Bangalore for generations of students both at the graduate, postgraduate and doctoral levels.
+In 1983 E. C. John took charge as principal of the United Theological College, Bengaluru from his predecessor Joshua Russell Chandran and continued as principal until 1993 when he relinquished charge and handed over the baton to Gnana Robinson.